evmcnb/quartz/content/Pearls/Birth Injuries.md

 Soft and diffuse swelling across the suture lines.

 Does not require any treatment and will resolve within a few days

+> [!tip] How to tell the difference
+> Caput SuccaDAYneum (Crosses Sutures) - resolves within a few days
+>
+> CephalohaematoMONTH (doesn't cross sutures) - resolves within a few months

 ### Cephalohaematoma